 OTH 5120 Ethics and Professional Development (2).
 This course is designed to promote professional behaviors and development, clinical reasoning, critical thinking abilities, problem solving skills, and self-reflective behaviors; and to examine value and belief systems that embrace ethical practice in occupational therapy.
-A survey of theoretical principles and perspectives influencing modern healthcare decision-making will be discussed along with the American Therapy Association Occupational (AOTA) documents.
-Students through discussion and case study will visit legal and ethical dilemmas and issues representative of those typically encountered by occupational therapists in a wide variety of treatment settings and work environments including clinical practice, supervision, management, research, and consultation.
-Professional responsibility and personal development will also be emphasized as a guide for professional interactions.
+A survey of theoretical principles and perspectives influencing modern healthcare decision-making will be discussed along with the American Association Occupational Therapy (AOTA) documents.
+Students through discussion and case study will visit legal and ethical dilemmas and issues representative of those typically encountered by occupational therapists in a wide variety of treatment settings and work environments practice, supervision, including clinical management, research, consultation. and Professional responsibility and personal development will also be emphasized as a guide for professional interactions.